Normal functionals on Lipschitz spaces are weak$^\ast$ continuous: Series decomposition in Lip0(M)*

 In Section 4 of \cite{Kalton_2004}, Kalton established that elements of $\lipfree{M}$ admit a decomposition as a series with terms whose action is limited to annuli around the base point.
-Let us start by proving that this decomposition is also valid for normal functionals in $\bidualfree{M}$.
+Let us prove that this decomposition is also valid for normal functionals in $\bidualfree{M}$.
 We will use a slightly different version of the decomposition, based on the functions $\Lambda_n$ instead of the original ones because they make computations easier.

 \begin{lemma} For any $\phi\in\bidualfree{M}$ we have

 Hence

 converges in norm as $n\rightarrow\infty$ to a functional in $\bidualfree{M}$. \end{lemma}